8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 • Cash and Cards: While mobile payments are growing, having some cash and a bank card is wise for purchases in more remote areas.

 Everest Base Camp currently has 5G coverage; however, WiFi is not available.
 Mobile networks can be used for communication, but high altitude may lead to slower speed or unstable connections.
-It’s best to download important apps in advance and inform family and friends about potential delays in responding to messages during your trip.
+It’s best to download important apps in advance and inform family and friends about potential delays in responding to messages during your trip in Tibet.

 Free Inquiry